InFinity54/LoL_DDragon/README.md

 - Some wallpapers used while in group or in queue in game client
 - Previous and actual icons and logo of _League of Legends_
 - Previous tiers icons (replaced since patch 12.1)
+- Icons of all possible levels (from Iron to Challenger) for all existing challenges

 ²For the moment, Data about Summoner Spells is only available in `en_US`, but the file will be translated into others langages later.